idansi98/App/README.md

 The user can expect the normal behavior expected from a chatting website, with the exclusion of media support.

-There exist a guest user for demo purposes that comes with some prebuilt chats:
+There exists a guest user for demo purposes that comes with some prebuilt chats:
 username: "1", password: "2"
 Note that it has demo chats from FAKE servers, so sending messages there isn't really productive.